English Literature BA (Hons) (with Foundation Year)

 Assessment and feedback

-You will be assessed by a range of methods including essays, portfolios of assignments, oral presentations, and written exams.
-In the final year, building on work completed in your first two years, you undertake an independently researched dissertation (or shorter research project if you are studying combined subjects), which you present at an internal Research Conference.
+You will be assessed by a range of methods including essays, portfolios of assignments, creative assignments, peer presentations, and written exams.
+In the final year, building on work completed in your first two years, you undertake an independently researched dissertation (or shorter research project if you are studying combined subjects), which you present at an internal Research Showcase.

 Feedback is supplied electronically within four working weeks of the assessment deadline.
 You will also be offered regular opportunities to discuss feedback one-to-one with your tutor.